 To Dye For: How Are Your Beauty Products Affecting Your Health?

 Is your shower water filtered?
 What kind of lotions are you putting on your body?
-What type of shampoo are you using?
+Could you be using harmful shampoos?
 What are you eating for breakfast?
 In a world filled with toxins, preservatives and chemicals, cleaning up your routine, including the products you use on your skin and hair, is essential.

 To combat the toxic environment, Dr. Connealy says to start with purified water.
 “You should be drinking 20 ounces of purified water when you wake up, preferably with lemon,” she says.
 “Water is detoxing because the solution to pollution is dilution.
 Drinking water forces the movement of chemicals out of the body.”